 Eminence Organic Skin Care At-A-Glance

 The whole issue of organic cosmetics could fill a book, but to put it briefly there are still no FDA-approved standards to meet for labeling cosmetic products as organic.
 The same is true in Canada, except in the province of Quebec.
-Beyond that, another element that's complicating this issue is the fact that even though lots of cosmetics contain organic ingredients, it's rarely the case that the entire formula is organic.
+Beyond that, another element complicating this issue is the fact that even though lots of cosmetics contain organic ingredients, it's rarely the case that the entire formula is organic.
 Why?
 There are various reasons, but mostly it's because a number of synthetic ingredients, such as preservatives, are essential components of many cosmetic formulas.
 And they're there for a reason: The organic ingredients are not stable and will deteriorate without them.
 It also helps to remember that you can't put avocados (or any other food item) on your face to "feed" your skin.
 To make a long story short, these factors help explain why, until acceptable standards are in place, any cosmetic can sport an organic label without having to prove the claim.

 More important than getting labeling standards in place is the fact that lots of plant extracts and essential oils have irritating properties that won't help skin in the least—so what difference does it make if they're organically grown or not?
 Environmental impact and sustainable farming notwithstanding, peppermint is a problem for skin, whether it's grown with or without pesticides.
 And lest we forget, the process of extraction is anything but natural.

-For example, not one of the Eminence products contains a reliable preservative system (or any ingredients with known preserving qualities, at least against a wide spread of molds, bacteria, and fungi).
+One of Eminence's main issues is that not one of its products contains a reliable preservative system (or any ingredients with known preserving qualities, at least against a wide spread of molds, bacteria, and fungi).
 This in itself is a problem, but it becomes a bigger problem because Eminence uses so many spoilage-prone food ingredients, including fruit pulp, yogurt, and pumpkin.
 Also, jar packaging is rampant, which means these light- and air-sensitive ingredients will degrade much faster than they would in better containers.
 According to correspondence we had with the company, they preserve their products with a blend of honey, lemon, and salicylic acid.
 Honey is not known to have any preservative qualities in the small amount present in cosmetic products.
 Lemon oil has some preservative ability due to its limonene content, but it must be present in at least a 4% concentration unless it is paired with other preservatives (and that amount would most definitely be irritating), and that is not the concentration used in these products.
 Salicylic acid is the most reliable preservative of the three, but even this is subject to formulary restrictions that Eminence doesn't consistently follow.
 Considering that salicylic acid is not a broad-spectrum preservative, you'd likely end up with a microbial soup (Source: Preservatives for Cosmetics, 2nd Edition, Allured, 2006).

 For more information about Eminence Organic Skin Care, call (888) 747-6342 or visit www.eminenceorganics.com.